socadk/design-practice-repository/activities/DPR-SMART-NFR-Elicitation.md

 ### Origins and Signs of Use
 NFRs and quality management have been a key theme in software engineering since the very beginnings 50+ years ago.
 Words ending with "-ility" often indicate NFR awareness and analysis.

+A paper on SMART requirements (that defines A and T somewhat differently) is the oldest reference that we found @MannionKeepence:1995

 Numbers usually indicate that the 'M' property has been strived for; explicit mention of the system under construction and/or individual use cases/user stories and system components indicates the 'S' in SMART.